nyngwang/NeoRoot.lua/README.md

 NeoRoot.lua
 ---

-Keep your `cwd` in the right place by defining your own project roots, dynamically or statically :)
+Keep your `cwd` in the right place by defining your own default project roots in your config. __And__ you can change your mind in the runtime :)

-### Disclamer

-This is my first plugin for neovim.
-I just copy-paste the code from my working `init.lua`, so I'm not even sure about whether you could install it successfully or not, but I will try my best to make it work recently.
+__WARNING__: I just copy-pasted the code from my working `init.lua`.
+It might not work after installation.

 ### Features